Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 Powell downplayed the importance of the October report, saying the Fed isn’t going to be swayed by a single month’s worth of data before also mentioning the weather and strike impact.
 This is absolutely right.
 It is very common to get outlier months in job market data, and the Fed shouldn’t overreact to these outliers.

 That being said, I believe the Fed remains attentive to labor market risks.
-Yes, there were special reasons why the economy only added 12,000 jobs in October, but neither weather nor strikes can explain why there was 112,000 downward revisions the last two months.
+Yes, there were special reasons why the economy only added 12,000 jobs in October, but neither weather nor strikes can explain why there were 112,000 downward revisions the last two months.
 The Fed is right to not freak out about this one number, but you can bet they are paying close attention to the next report, which will come out about two weeks before the Fed’s December 18th meeting.

 If that report shows a big rebound, say above 250,000, then we can conclude that October’s weakness was nothing to worry about.
 But if it comes in below 200,000, then the Fed might consider doing a 0.5% cut in December.